Thumb Fire: Relief aid

 In 1881 Clara Barton, at the age of 60, founded the American Red Cross.
 The organization's first official disaster relief operation was its response to the Michigan "Thumb Fire" of 1881.
 The Red Cross provided money, clothes and household items.
 The fire caused more than 14,000 people to be dependent on public aid.
 It also destroyed over 2,000 barns, dwellings, and schools.

 Fire protection

 After the fires of 1881, people started to organize firefighting plans.
 By the 1900s the timber barons were suffering huge losses from forest fires, so they developed the Northern Forest and Protection Association to manage forest fires in Michigan; it was superseded by the U.S. Forest Service.
-However, the Ford Motor Company, which owned large areas of forest, had already established serious conservation and cleanup methods, along with maintaining their own firetowers and timber patrols, in order to discover fires soon after their start.
+However, the Ford Motor Company, which owned large areas of forest, had already established serious conservation and cleanup methods, along with maintaining their own fire towers and timber patrols, in order to discover fires soon after their start.
 The early settlers used bucket brigades to protect their houses and barns, but they were no match for the raging fires.
 In 1917, Michigan purchased its first tractor for firefighting.